 Check 2: RUN_CHECK_SLT_TRIGGER_DTTRANS

 The Software Update Manager checks again in phase RUN_CHECK_SLT_TRIGGER_DTTRANS shortly before the downtime.
-The list of database triggers that must be dropped is now complete: it contains the number of tables shown already in check 1 (RUN_CHECK_SLT_TRIGGER_PRE) including the tables handled in the uptime dependent on the selected update approach [standard, nZDM, or DMO].
+The list of database triggers that must be dropped is now complete: it contains the number of tables shown already in check 1 (RUN_CHECK_SLT_TRIGGER_PRE) including the tables handled in the uptime dependent on the selected update approach [standard, nZDM, or DMO] as well as the tables that have to be converted in downtime.
 As in check 1 the SLT Operations Team should be informed and be prepared for the next check.
 NEW: With SUM 2.0 SP05, this phase is ignorable as well.
 You can proceed to the dialog phase DOWNCONF_DTTRANS and keep the dialog until your cutover starts.

 Check 3: RUN_CHECK_SLT_TRIGGER_DOWNTIME